robertwhunter/kidneyfish/content/gases/_index.md

 <br>
 <br>

-Due to undercertainty around the accuracy of these rules, the lines are deliberately drawn without confidence intervals.
+Due to uncertainty around the accuracy of these rules, the lines are deliberately drawn without confidence intervals.
 (However, these are probably in the range of [+/- 5 mM](https://pubmed-ncbi-nlm-nih-gov.eux.idm.oclc.org/18308967/) for bicarbonate response to respiratory perturbations.)

 </div>